-Over the last 10 years things have changed.
+Over the last 10 years, things have changed.
 Product management is becoming a profession.
 There is a body of knowledge about what works and what doesn’t.
 We don’t need to re-invent the wheel each time we do something.
-There is best practice, training courses, books and journals.
+There is best practice, training courses, books, and journals.

 If a doctor said before your operation “I haven’t had any training on this but I’m sure I’ll be able to pick it up on the job”, would you let him go ahead?
 Why is it so different for a product launch with a huge investment at stake?

-If your accountant said “I’ve been practising for 10 years but haven’t bothered keeping up to date with changes in the law and best practice”, would you let her do your accounts?
+If your accountant said “I’ve been practicing for 10 years but haven’t bothered keeping up to date with changes in the law and best practice”, would you let her do your accounts?
 Why is it so different from learning how to effectively price your companies’ products?

 For too long product management has been seen as a job rather than a profession.
 It’s time to stop being an amateur and become a professional.
 Invest in some training.